Clan Fitzpatrick History

 Fitzpatrick is the English form of the Irish surname Mac Giolla Phádraig.
 It is the only extant Irish surname with the Fitz- prefix that is not of Norman origin.
 Translated, the name means the “son of the devotee of St. Patrick”.
 This name is ancient, having been used by the same unbroken male lineage for over one thousand years of Irish civilization since surnames were commonly introduced in the 11th century, and this same lineage continues further back another thousand years before that.

-Cerball’s descendant, king Giolla Phádraig, reigned from 976 AD until 996 AD and is the eponymous source of our surname.
-Donnchadh, son of Giolla Pádraig, became overking of Leinster and Osraige, and was the first recorded person to assume the Mac Giolla Phádraig surname.
+Cerball’s descendant, king Gilla Pátraic reigned from 976 AD until 996 AD and is the eponymous source of our surname.
+Donnchadh, son of Gilla Pátraic, became overking of Leinster and Osraige, and was the first recorded person to take the name Mac Giolla Phádraig.
 The Annals of Tigernach note his death in 1039 AD, calling him "the champion of Ireland."
 His descendants were thereafter styled Mac Giolla Phádraig, and the name appears often as a first name and last name of many of the Osraige dynasts for the next century.
-Prior to the Norman invasion into Ireland 1169, the kingdom of Osraige had split between two rival factions of the Mac Giolla Phádraig clan and their vassals.
+Prior to the Norman invasion into Ireland 1169, the kingdom of Osraige had split between two rival factions of the Mac Giolla Phádraig clan and their clients.
 The Norman invasion specifically targeted Osraige, and many of the initial battles occurred within the kingdom.
 Eventually Osraige witnessed the arrival of king Henry II of England with one of the largest military forces ever to land in Ireland, and later had to contend with the arrival of William Marshall (eulogized as ‘the greatest knight that ever lived’) who took Kilkenny and built a castle there.
 The Mac Giolla Phádraigs lost most of Osraige in this invasion, but held on to the northern portion of their kingdom in the Slieve Bloom mountains, known ever after as Upper Ossory, in present-day County Laois.
+Branching off from the Mac Gilla Pátraic clan sprang the Costigan (Mac Ostigan) and O'Dunphy (Ó Donnchaidh) septs of Upper Ossory, who are cadet lines of our clan. yDNA analysis has also revealed a distinct branch of Fitzpatrick bearing the surname Dalton, with no genetic connection to the Anglo-Norman family of the same name.

 The Fitzpatrick name is found throughout the world and several individuals and families have been prominent.
 In addition to the Lords and Earls of Upper Ossory, also prominent was Brian Fitzpatrick (1585-1652), Vicar Apostolic of Ossory, who was murdered by Cromwellian soldiers.
 He was instrumental in saving from destruction the Book of the O'Byrne, which he had transcribed.
 Patrick Fitzpatrick (1792-1865) was a trusted colleague of Daniel O'Connell.
 The family of Sir Percy Fitzpatrick made a major contribution to the political formation of South Africa.
 Early records suggest that the Irish Fitzpatricks first arrived in North America as early as the 1600s.
 Some were taken there as indentured slaves and some went as part of the new world migration.
 The Family of William Fitzpatrick and Sarah Breckenridge of Albemarle County, Virginia are traced to Ireland c1700.
 Major Thomas “Broken-Hand” Fitzpatrick, from Cavan, Indian Agent to the Sioux, Cheyenne, and Arapaho tribes brought peace to the plains Indians of North America in 1851 at Fort Laramie.
 He is regarded as one of America’s greatest mountain men in an age of rugged explorers.
 Fitzpatricks in Australia since the mid-1800s trace their ancestry to the Fitzpatricks of Ballagh from the mid-1700s and back to the Baron of Upper Ossory.
 Fitzpatricks have also contributed, with significant influence and success, in high office and business in Ireland, England, Canada, India and the United States.